 Application Outcomes

-• You will receive a copy of the RCB advice (Form 1404) to provide to the Department of Home Affairs with your SESR nomination application.
+• Once assessed you will receive a copy of the RCB advice (Form 1404) to provide to the Department of Home Affairs with your SESR nomination application.

-• For not satisfied applications, you will receive the RCB advice (Form 1404) with a summary of the reasons for the negative assessment advice.
-A not satisfied RCB outcome does not prevent you from lodging an employer nomination application with Department of Home Affairs and you can provide additional information to Home Affairs.
+• For applications that do not satisfy the criteria assessed by the RCB, you will receive the advice (Form 1404) with a summary of the reasons for the negative assessment advice.
+A 'not satisfied' RCB outcome does not prevent you from lodging an employer nomination application with Department of Home Affairs.
 Department of Home Affairs will consider both the RCB advice provided and the information supplied in the employer’s SESR nomination application.

 • RCB advice is valid for three months from the date the advice is issued.